Earnings Revision Cycle

 What to Watch

-- Weekly FactSet and Bloomberg ERR data for S&P 500 sectors, particularly Technology, Industrials, and Financials.
+- Weekly FactSet and Bloomberg ERR data at the S&P 500 sector level, with particular attention to Technology, Industrials, and Financials as leading macro bellwethers.

-- Consensus 12-month forward EPS growth estimates versus PMI readings for confirmation or divergence.
+- Consensus 12-month forward EPS growth versus PMI readings for confirmation or divergence; a widening gap between rising estimates and falling PMIs is a classic setup for an abrupt negative revision cycle.

 Frequently Asked Questions

-▶How does the earnings revision cycle relate to sector rotation?
+▶How does the earnings revision cycle differ from earnings surprises?

 Earnings Revision Cycle is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Earnings Revision Cycle is influencing current positions.